A Map of Lexical Distances Between Europe’s Languages

 Obviously, lexical distance is smallest within each language family, and the individual languages are arranged to reflect their relative distance to each other.

-Take the Slavics: Serbian, Croatian, Bosnian and Montenegrin are a Siamese quartet of languages, with Slovenian, another of former Yugoslavia's languages, extremely close.
+Take the Slavics: Serbian, Croatian, Bosnian and Montenegrin are a Siamese quartet of languages, with Slovenian, another of former Yugoslavia’s languages, extremely close.
 Slovakian is halfway between Czech and Croatian.
 Macedonian is almost indistinguishable from Bulgarian.
 Belarusian is pretty near to Ukrainian.
-Russia standa a bit apart, is closest to Bulgarian, but quite far from Polish.
+Russia stands a bit apart: is closest to Bulgarian, but quite far from Polish.

-Lots of coldness in the Germanic family.
-The bigger members English and German, each keep to themselves.
+Lots of coldness and distance in the Germanic family.
+The bigger members English and German each keep to themselves.
 Dutch leans towards the German side, Frisian to the English side.
 Up north, the smaller Nordic languages cluster in close proximity; Danish, Swedish, Norwegian (both the Bokmal and Nynorsk versions).
 And look at the tiny Icelandic, Faroer and Luxembourgish languages.
-Aren't they cute?
+Aren’t they cute?

 The Celtic family portrait is a grim picture: small language dots, separated by a lot of mutual incomprehension: the distance is quite far between Breton and Welsh, a bit closer between Irish and Scottish Gaelic, and further still between the first and second pair.

 The Baltics constitute the smallest family, but a fatter pair.
 Still, Latvians and Lithuanians don’t seem to be on very good speaking terms with each other.

 All the aforementioned language families are part of the wider Indo-Germanic language tribe.
 Meaning that there are some points of convergence, even if the lexical distance is great.
 But it’s nice to recognise an English fish in the Irish iasc, and to realise that the German Vater and the Greek pateras share an Indo-European root.